retorquere/zotero-better-bibtex/site/performance.md

 ### TL;DR

-There's a more technical explanation below, but the TL;DR version is that you want to have a filled cached.
+There's a more technical explanation below, but the TL;DR version is that you want to have a filled cache.
 If you want to get it over with, export your entire library (once, no need to tick 'Keep Updated') using the 'Better BibTeX' format and go grab coffee (or lunch, depending on the size of your library).
 After that, things should be *much* better.